ligolang/ligo/gitlab-pages/docs/syntax/contracts/dynamic-entrypoints.md

 ## Testing dynamic entrypoints

-To simplify testing contracts with dynamic entrypoints, you can use the function `Test.Next.storage_with_dynamic_entrypoints` to generate the initial storage.
+To simplify testing contracts with dynamic entrypoints, you can use the function `Test.Dynamic_entrypoints.storage` to generate the initial storage.
 Like the `ligo compile storage` command, this function takes only the value of the `storage` field in the contract storage, not the full storage value.

 It returns the full storage value with both the `storage` and `dynamic_entrypoints` field.
 Then you can use this return value to originate the contract in the test.